oalders/is/README.md

 ## Exit Codes are Everything

 `is` returns an exit code of `0` on success and non-zero (usually `1`) on failure.
-You can leverage this in shell scripting:
+We can leverage this in shell scripting:

 In a script: